 - Glucose tolerance testing.

-How to lose weight with insulin resistance syndrome?
+How to lose weight with insulin resistance syndrome

 The Diabetes Prevention Program found that a three-year intensive lifestyle intervention that resulted in weight reduction reduced the incidence of type 2 diabetes in overweight and obese people with impaired glucose tolerance by 58%.